 Writing Advisory Service

-The Writing Advisory Service (WAS) is a facility provided by the English Language Teaching Centre (ELTC) to help improve the writing skills of both home and international students.
-These appointments are for fully registered, degree-level students at the University of Sheffield.
+The Writing Advisory Service (WAS) is a service provided by the English Language Teaching Centre (ELTC) to help improve the writing skills of both home and international students.
+These appointments are for fully registered, degree-level students at the University of Sheffield and for students studying in the Department for Lifelong Learning.

 It is always helpful when producing some written work to try it out on a reader.
 WAS provides you with the opportunity to discuss your writing in a one-to-one situation for an hour at a time with a specialist writing tutor.